Season of the Devil

 Season of the Devil (Ang Panahon ng Halimaw) is a 2018 Filipino musical film directed by Lav Diaz.
-It was selected to compete for the Golden Bear in the main competition section at the 68th Berlin International Film Festival.
+Billed as a "rakopera" (a Filipinization of "rock opera"), it was selected to compete for the Golden Bear in the main competition section at the 68th Berlin International Film Festival.
 It won the Grand Jury Prize for Film in the 2019 Filipino Academy of Movie Arts and Sciences (FAMAS) Awards.
 The film has a running time of 234 minutes.
 It won Best Picture at the 58th International Film Festival of Cartagena de Indias, Gems Section.

 Plot

 Lorena (Shaina Magdayao) is a young doctor who opens a clinic for the poor in a remote Philippine village in the late 1970s.
 The village is controlled and terrorized by uniformed armed men, which the prologue of the film identifies as members of the Martial Law era Civilian Home Defense Forces.

 Lorena disappears without a trace, prompting her husband Hugo (Piolo Pascual), an activist, poet, and teacher, to come looking for her.
 Hugo comes to the village and comes face to face with a community "shattered by despotism and violence."